How to Optimize Google AdWords for SEO in 2022

 I’ll walk you through some of the most important changes we’ll see to Google AdWords in the next few years.

-Some of these changes will affect your ability to optimize, and some will help your campaigns.
+Some changes will affect your ability to optimize, and some will help your campaigns.

 Let’s start with the changes that will affect your ability to optimize.

-The first one is that Google is going to start penalizing AdWords campaigns that are not optimized.
+The first one is that Google will start penalizing AdWords campaigns that are not optimized.

 What does this mean?
-It means that if you don’t optimize your campaigns to the best of your ability, your ads will receive a penalty.
+It means that your ads will be penalized if you don’t optimize your campaigns to the best of your ability.

 Frequently Asked Questions Google AdWords